You can make your roller skates faster by applying several techniques along with undergoing endurance training.

 Not only the hardness or the softness but the size of your roller skate wheels can also make a difference when you upgrade your skates.
 The bigger the size of your wheels is, the more roll you will obtain from the wheels with the least amount of force exerted.
 Not only that, but large wheels also ignore the uneven textured floors (primarily due to impurities) of the outdoors.

 Typical sizes are from 58 mm to 70 mm, while 62 mm is generally the most popular among skaters.

 If you want to upgrade only one thing in your roller skates, upgrade the skate bearings.
-If you have purchased a roller skate that is not too expensive, it will come with bearings that belong to the lower end of the spectrum, and hence your wheels will not roll as efficiently as a skate with high-end skate bearings.
-This is because the bearing that is not of great quality do not reduce the friction created between the axle and your wheels.
+If you have purchased a roller skate that is not too expensive, it will come with bearings that belong to the lower end of the spectrum, and hence your wheels will not roll as efficiently as a roller skate with high-end skate bearings.
+This is because a bearing that is not of great quality does not reduce the friction created between the axle and your wheels.
 The result is resistance towards high speed.
-Better quality bearings, on the other hand, roll in a smoother and hence faster pace.
+Better quality bearings, on the other hand, roll at a smoother and hence faster pace.